[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

 You can use it just by copying and pasting the French text you want to read.

-What's more, Ondoku can be used for free!
+Furthermore, Ondoku can be used for free!

 Ondoku is very easy to use.